fhoedemakers/pico-infonesPlus/README.md

 - Connect the usb OTG Y-cable to the Pico's usb port.
 - Connect the controller to the full size female usb port of the OTG Y-Cable
 - Connect the Micro usb power adapter to the female Micro usb connecter of the OTG Y-Cable.
+- Optional: Connect your NES controller to the NES controller port.
 - Power on the monitor and the Pico

 See image below.